-The delinquency of adolescents speaks for hidden wishes and conflicts in a family which behaves as if it were a single psychic entity, with derivatives of drive and functions, of superego dispersed among different family members.8
+The delinquency of adolescents speaks for hidden wishes and conflicts in a family which behaves as if it were a single psychic entity, with derivatives of drive and functions, of superego dispersed among different family members 8

-Tommy, Gordon, and Linda are chosen and selfselected to be bellwether children for their parents' struggle, while other children in the families were sheltered from having to five out the anxieties.
-In these examples we can see with some specificity the parallels of symptom transmission into the parental sexual life and into the child's development.9 It is not only, as Zinner and Shapiro note, that the child expresses otherwise silent drive and superego conflicts.
+Tommy, Gordon, and Linda are chosen and self-selected to be bellwether children for their parents' struggle, while other children in the families were sheltered from having to five out the anxieties.
+In these examples we can see with some specificity the parallels of symptom transmission into the parental sexual life and into the child's development.
+It is not only, as Zinner and Shapiro note, that the child expresses otherwise silent drive and superego conflicts.
 His symptomatology gains power and is sustained because the sexual issues are being expressed through it.
-In this way, the child' pathology is really a gratification both sexual needs and dependency needs in the parents' interaction.
-A conflict may have been deadended in the parents 'failure to achieve physical intimacy, but its force turns energetically to expression through the childs' symptoms.
+In this way, the child's pathology is really a gratification of both sexual needs and dependency needs in the parents' interaction.
+A conflict may have been deadended in the parents 'failure to achieve physical intimacy, but its force turns energetically to expression through the child' symptoms.
 It is through the child's struggle that the parental block is expressed to the outside world.
-Both the sexual block and the child's behavior express the same wishes and frustrations, large components of which are not so much unconscious in themselves as unconsciously but consistently denied

-We can bring this aspect of the discussion full circle by returning to Erikson's discussion of Freud's Dora.10 He pointed out that when Dora brought Freud her story, she asked of him acknowledgement of historical truth-a fidelity to reliability and accuracy, which would have contrasted to the multiple infidelities her family committed sexually as well as to her personally.
+Both the sexual block and the child's behavior express the same wishes and frustrations, large components of which are not so much unconscious in themselves as unconsciously but consistently denied acknowledgement of historical truth-a fidelity to reliability and accuracy, which would have contrasted to the multiple infidelities her family committed sexually as well as to her personally.
 Failing to get Freud to help her identify with a quality of fidelity, her identifications solidified and became the negativistic ones of 'a repulsive hysteric' and 'a famous patient.'11 Linda's adolescent struggles, bitter and negativistic as they were, were not so different.
 A crucial point to be made about Dora is that Freud was not sufficiently aware of her early issues, primarily with her mother, which set the stage for the kind of interactions he saw in Dora's adolescence.
 By the time puberty set in.
 Dora had already had an early history with her mother which left her hungry for an attachment.
 She turned to the woman who was father's mistress to fill the void in mothering, feeling dislike for her own mother.
-This impoverished relationship with mother left her vulnerable for the family drama and the feelings of abuse and rejection she experienced in adolescence.
+This impoverished relationship with mother left her vulnerable for the family drama and the feelings of abuse and rejection she experienced in adolescence